-On the unionist side, the Socialists doubled their representation in parliament, going up from seventeen to 33 seats.
+On the unionist side, the Socialists (PSOE) doubled their representation in parliament, going up from seventeen to 33 seats.
 The far-right Vox (Voice), which wants to abolish all regional autonomies and centralize power in Madrid, also did well, winning eleven seats.
-Its gains came at the expense of the liberal-nationalist Citizens, who retained just six out of 36 seats, and the conservative People’s Party, which went down from four to three.
+Its gains came at the expense of the liberal-nationalist Citizens, who retained just six of their 36 seats, as well as the conservative People’s Party (PP), which went down from four to three.

-The alliance of Barcelona mayor Ada Colau’s Catalonia in Common and the regional affiliate of Podemos (We Can), which governs with the Socialists nationally, defended their eight seats.
-They support Catalan self-determination but oppose independence.
+The alliance of Barcelona mayor Ada Colau’s Catalonia in Common and the regional affiliate of Podemos (We Can), which governs with the Socialists nationally, defended its eight seats.
+The “Commons” support Catalan self-determination but oppose independence.

 - Pro-independence parties have won a clear victory.
 For the first time, they won more than half the votes.
 It looks like they benefited from low turnout among less motivated, unionist voters.

 - Another separatist coalition is the most likely outcome.
-The parties’ priorities are a legal referendum on independence and an amnesty for the organizers of the 2017 referendum, who were convicted by the Supreme Court of rebellion and sedition against the Spanish state.
+The parties’ priorities are a legal referendum on independence and an amnesty for the organizers of the controversial 2017 referendum, who were convicted in 2019 of rebellion and sedition against the Spanish state.

 - Don’t underestimate the possibility of a left-wing government.
 It’s not the most likely outcome, but the Republicans have not been on great terms with Together for Catalonia and frequently vote with the Socialists in the national Congress.
-A coalition of the Republicans, Socialists and Commons would be an easier negotiating partner for Prime Minister Pedro Sánchez than one involving Together for Catalonia.
+A coalition of the Republicans, Socialists and Commons would be an easier negotiating partner for Prime Minister Pedro Sánchez than one involving Together for Catalonia, which is led by deposed former Catalan president Carles Puigdemont.
 Sánchez, a Socialist, has promised Catalonia more autonomy.
-The Republicans wants to give him a chance.
-Together for Catalonia is skeptical.
+The Republicans want to give him a chance.
+Puigdemont’s party is skeptical.